yaleyang5/yaleyang5/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies.

-- ⚡ Fun fact: I arrange for a cappella 🎶, can do a backflip 🙃, and play Super Smash Bros. competitively! 🎮
+- ⚡ Fun facts: I arrange for a cappella 🎶, can do a backflip 🙃, and play Super Smash Bros. competitively! 🎮

 <br/>